 In 2014, Lee was elected to the United States Congress, ousting a twelve-year incumbent in one of the nation’s most competitive House races.
 The underdog, Congressman Zeldin earned a ten point victory over the Democratic incumbent following a GOP primary that Lee won by over 22 points where over $4 million was spent against him.
 In 2016, Lee won his campaign for reelection with almost 60% of the vote in one of the most closely watched races in that election cycle.

-Since taking office in 2015, Lee has pursued an aggressive agenda in Washington, DC, on top local, domestic and international issues; quickly becoming one of the nation’s leading proponents for a stronger foreign policy that defeats ISIS and other terrorist threats, secures our homeland, corrects a deeply flawed Iran nuclear agreement, and improves our relationships with our allies and treats our enemies as our enemies.
+Since entering Congress in 2015, Lee has pursued an aggressive agenda in Washington, DC, on top local, domestic and international issues; quickly becoming one of the nation’s leading proponents for a stronger, more effective foreign policy that defeats ISIS and other terrorist threats, secures our homeland, and treats our nation’s friends as our friends, and our adversaries as our adversaries.

 On the national level, Lee is fighting every day in Washington to help grow our economy and create more good paying private sector jobs, strengthen our national security, fight for our veterans, improve healthcare and education in America, repair our local infrastructure, and safeguard our environment.

-One of only two Jewish Republican in Congress, Lee co-chairs the House Republican Israel Caucus, and serves on the House Foreign Affairs Committee and Financial Services Committee.
+One of only two Jewish Republicans in Congress, Lee co-chairs the House Republican Israel Caucus, and serves on the House Foreign Affairs Committee and Financial Services Committee.
 He also serves on five House Subcommittees.

 Lee and his wife, Diana, reside in Shirley with their twin eleven-year old daughters, Mikayla and Arianna.

 Click here to download a copy of Lee’s biography.